List of DC Comics characters: C: Beth Chapel

+LeTonya Charles

 Charybdis

-Charybdis is a supervillain associated with Aquaman.
+Charybdis is a fictional character appearing in American comic books published by DC Comics..
 Created by Peter David and Martin Egeland, he first appeared in Aquaman (vol. 5) #1 (August 1994).

-Charybdis and his wife, Scylla, are international terrorists who attempt to kill Aquaman.
+Charybdis and his wife Scylla are international terrorists who attempt to kill Aquaman.
 When Scylla is killed, Charybdis is driven mad by grief.
 He uses his ability to suppress metahuman abilities to defeat Aquaman and attempts to absorb his powers to himself.
-However, he is unable to control his new ability to communicate with fish and falls into a pool of piranhas.
-Instead of being devoured, he melds with the piranhas, taking on many of their traits and taking the name the Piranha Man.
+However, he is unable to control his ability to communicate with fish and falls into a pool of piranhas, fusing with them and becoming Piranha Man.